crosemontinit/integration_prjct/README.md

 #  AreoBot
+Conversational Bot Customizable By Different Parties.

 ## Requirements
-- jdk 8 ( to build the xatkit library ) and jdk 11 ( to run the bot )
+- JDK 8 ( to build the xatkit library ).
-- mvn ( the latest version )
+- Maven ( the latest version )
-- node.js and yarn or npm ( latest LTS )
+- Node.js and yarn or npm ( latest LTS )

 ## Installation
 Cloning the repository.